GoogleCloudDataproc/spark-bigquery-connector/README.md

 You can manually set the number of partitions with the `parallelism` property.
 BigQuery may provide fewer partitions than you ask for.
 See [Configuring Partitioning](#configuring-partitioning).

 You can also always repartition after reading in Spark.

-### I have empty partitions

-Because the Storage API balances records between partitions as you read, if you don't schedule all of your map tasks concurrently, the last scheduled partitions may be empty.

-Decreasing the skewLimit parameter to 1.0 (or something near it) should make your parttions more uniform (at the expense of tail latency).
-Alternatively you can increase your cluster size to schedule all partitions concurrently.
-See [Configuring Partitioning](#configuring-partitioning)

-You can also always repartition after reading in Spark, which should remove the empty partitions.

 ### How do I write to BigQuery?